karthik-krishnan-28/Dorm-Infection-SEIR-Model/README.md

 ## Visualizing agents

 Agents can also be visualized over time.
+Red agents are infected, yellow are exposed, green and healthy/recovered.
 For instance, here is a sample initial condition:
 ![seir](https://github.com/karthik-krishnan-28/Dorm-Infection-SEIR-Model/blob/main/extras/start.png)

 And here is a sample final condition: